Surprising Dog Facts: Senses, Behavior, and World Records

 - The longest lived dog ever was Bluey, an Australian cattle dog.
 His lifespan was 29 years and 5 months.
 Bluey died in 1939.

-- Until 2011, the tallest dog was Giant George, a Great Dane, who was 43 inches tall (measured from paws to shoulder).
+- Until 2011, the tallest dog was Giant George, a Great Dane.
+He was 43 inches tall (measured from paws to shoulder).

 - George weighed around 245 pounds and slept alone on a queen sized bed.
-He was born on November 17th, 2005 and died on October 17th, 2013, shortly before his eighth birthday.
+He was born on November 17th, 2005, and died on October 17th, 2013, shortly before his eighth birthday.
+At the time of his death he was living in Arizona.

 - In 2011 the Guinness tallest dog award was transferred to Zeus, also a Great Dane, who was 44 inches tall.
-Unfortunately, Zeus died in 2014 at the age of five.
+Zeus lived in Michigan.
+Unfortunately, he died in 2014 at the age of five.
 He still holds the record for the tallest dog ever.

 - There are photos of larger dogs than George and Zeus circulating on the Internet, but their sizes have not been officially recognized.
 In at least one case the dog's photo was found to have been digitally altered to make the dog appear larger than he or she really was.